MingfeiC/hobby/README.md

 # hobby
-collections of various pieces of codes file folder of small functions
+collections of various pieces of codes; file folder of small functions;